Who is a trader?

 If however, you are unable to reach a satisfactory outcome you can either choose to:

 - invite the other party to attend mediation which is a way of settling a dispute without legal action.
-The Department of Justice provides a free mediation service through its Dispute Resolution Branch, or
+The Department of Justice provides a free mediation service through its Dispute Resolution Centres, or

 - apply to QCAT to resolve your dispute.
 Claims must be lodged within six years of the incident happening.